proxmox/proxmox-backup/docs/tape-backup.rst

    - Current set contains damaged or retired tapes.

-   - Media pool encryption changed
+   - Media pool encryption has changed

-   - Database consistency errors, e.g. if the inventory does not contain required media info, or contain conflicting infos (outdated data).
+   - Database consistency errors, for example, if the inventory does not contain the required media information, or it contains conflicting information (outdated data).

 .. topic:: Retention Policy